Explore The Heart of Orléans

 For a Vibrant and Economically Strong District

-We strive to improve the visibility of the BIA district in Orléans, build on its unique identity, and encourage you to come check out what we have to offer.
+Our Marketing team strives to improve the visibility of the BIA district in Orléans, build on its unique identity, and encourage you to come check out what we have to offer.
 You can find a directory of businesses here.

 Our most recent Strategic Marketing Plan was developed in 2019.
 This plan will guide us through the BIA marketing activities between 2020 – 2023.
 Many thanks to CP Business Solutions for guiding us through the process and producing this complete and thorough working document.